 Leas’ set is undoubtedly one of the highlights of the evening, but in truth, I had a great time throughout the night.
 Whether it’s a first-timer getting up on the stage or a comic working on material for their next show, there’s just a really relaxed and positive vibe going on.
 It’s something that Mr. Ryan touched upon when explaining why they do these open mics.

 They offer something for comics working on their set.
 “There’s always some crowd to perform in front of here.
 And I think that’s what comedians need.
 They need reactions from a real crowd.
 You will see people doing new jokes, fixing old jokes.
 You can’t do that on a paid show.”

 Yet it’s also a safe environment for those who are just starting out.
-“We try to get that vibe.
+“We try to get that vibe out there.
 Super relaxed, no pressure.
 If you don’t want to go on stage, then that’s cool.
 If you do want to go on stage, then we will kind of help you out.”

 Meanwhile, it’s about offering something different for the people of Shenzhen.
 “I think people are trying to find an alternative to that party scene, and that’s kind of what we are.
 Yeah, we are still at a bar, and yeah, you can still get a drink, but nobody is out there to get drunk.
 It attracts a certain type of person too.
 Generally, the people that come here are good people.”

-Ultimately, it’s about bringing together foreigners and expats together for events and to share in something they are all passionate about.
+Ultimately, it’s about bringing together foreigners and local Chinese for events and to share something they are all passionate about.

 “There’s too many expat-only events or Chinese-only events, and the only other thing that brings these people together are parties.
 A concert is another one, but how often is that?
-So this scene, even if we only get 20 or 25 people, for a crowd, it’s cool, because in any other situation that would never happen.
+So in this scene, even if we only get 20 or 25 people, for a crowd for an open mic, it’s cool, because in any other situation that would never happen.
 So that’s something that we actually try to focus on.”